The Impact of Explanatory Strategies on Employee Trust in Algorithmic Forecasts: An Experimental Investigation

 Sample size: planned number of observations

-Our sample size will be calculated based on the results of our experimental pre-test using G-Power Analysis.
-Expected sample size: 200 participants
+Our sample size will be calculated based on the results of a pre-test using Stata.
+Expected sample size: 540 participants.

 Sample size (or number of clusters) by treatment arms